sky-big/csi-hostpath/README.md

 ## Overview

-HostPath CSI plugin implement an interface between CSI enabled Container Orchestrator, This is exactly the same as the HostPath plugin.
+HostPath CSI plugin implement an interface between CSI enabled Container Orchestrator, This is exactly the same as the native HostPath plugin.
-The purpose is to learn how to write CSI plugin.
+This project purpose is to learn how to write CSI plugin.

 ## Quick Start